Capstone Project: Stage 5 Instructions

 - A title slide.

-- A slide including at least one map, annotated using text and symbols in PowerPoint, conveying the most important points about the city.
+- A slide including at least one map, annotated using text and symbols in PowerPoint, and conveying the main geographic features of the city.

-- At least eight (8) figures on 4-8 separate slides (photos, graphics, graphs of data ) that help the viewer understand the details about your chosen city.
+- At least eight (8) figures on 4-8 separate slides (photos, graphics, graphs of data) that help the viewer understand the details about your chosen city.
+Attempt to comprehensively cover all aspects of the city, from Stages 2-4.
 Please do not put eight images on one slide.
 Include captions for all figures and reference the source of the image.
-Figures should include graphs or other kinds of data, as well as photos.
-Remember to use data resources that you have used during the course, including the elevation profile completed in Stage 2.
+Figures should include graphs or other data, as well as photos.
+Remember to use data resources that you have used during the course.

-- Two (2) Summary pages with bullet points summarizing the most important take-away messages you want to get across about your city.
+- At least two (2) Summary pages with bullet points summarizing the most important take-away messages from Stages 2-4 that you want to get across about your city.

 - One (1) page outlining your Site-Specific Concerns and Considerations.